 Why is Classroom Management Important?

 A well-managed classroom with attentive and orderly kids gives teachers peace of mind.
 But much more than that, it’s the environment kids need to be at their best.
-When your classroom is organized, it’s a place where kids can learn and grow cognitively, socially and emotionally without disruptions.
+When your preschool classroom is organized, it’s a place where kids can learn and grow cognitively, socially and emotionally without disruptions.
 That means better outcomes and happier kids.

-Classroom management strategies are also crucial to ensuring child safety.
+Preschool classroom management strategies are also crucial to ensuring child safety.
 Running and other disruptive behaviors present a safety hazard in the classroom.
 When kids are always where you expect them to be, with their hands to themselves and moving steadily, you can supervise them closely, prevent accidents and stop conflict before it starts.

-12 Classroom Management Strategies to Support Learning
+12 Preschool Classroom Management Strategies to Support Learning

 Model Ideal Classroom Behaviors